-You may write about anything that relates to your experience in school or at the internship or about experiences outside school that relate to the you that comes to school and learning.
+You may write about anything that relates to your experience in school or at the SLP or about experiences outside school that relate to the you that comes to school and learning.
 If you choose, you may use any of the ideas listed below as starting points for your journal entry.
 You may wish to use them once only or to repeat the topic if it seems useful or important.

 You will be asked to share some of your reflections in classroom discussion, so consider the journal an opportunity to remind yourself of situations on which you would like some input.

-This journal is specifically designed to help you process the learning that happens as a result of your internship, but it is not a private journal.
+This journal is specifically designed to help you process the learning that happens as a result of your SLP, but it is not a private journal.
 Your teacher will collect and check your journal periodically, providing you with feedback on your entries.

-Basic Guidelines ☐ Keep your journal in a separate notebook or file folder. ☐ Write a journal entry at least once per week during the course of your internship. ☐ All entries should be numbered and dated. ☐ Each entry should be a minimum of 75 words. ☐ Content should be thoughtful, detailed and honest. ☐ Writing should be legible and written in standard English. ☐ You may address other issues not prompted below as they come up.
+Keep your journal in a separate notebook or file folder.
+Write a journal entry at least once per week during the course of your SLP.
+All entries should be numbered and dated.
+Each entry should be a minimum of 75 words.

+Writing should be legible and written in standard English.